 Looking west from the summit.
 Mount Darrah is visible to the right of centre.
-The mountain in the foreground is an outlier of Centre Mountain.
+The mountain in the foreground is Centre E3.

 Looking east at Table Mountain (left), Prairie Bluff Mountain (distant left), ‘Table Top’ (centre), ‘Eagle Peak‘ (centre), Mount Gladstone (centre), Whistler Mountain, and the Whistler Fire Lookout.
 The summit of Victoria Peak can be seen in the distance to the right of centre.

 Jeff and Bob take shelter from the wind behind the massive cairn.

 Bob and I simultaneously take photographs of each other.
 Centre Mountain is the tall peak on the left.
 Behind him is an outlier of Centre Mountain, though it looks like it would be an interesting objective all by itself.

 Being a plumber means that Jeff is able to make great register containers.
 After not finding another register container in the cairn, and not having the time, patience, or alien technology to carve our names on rock, we made our own summit register and left it inside the west side of the cairn near to the inscribed rock.

 The wicked wind meant that we had to hunker down for the traditional summit pose.
 I didn’t dare try to put my hat on so I’m quite happy with my hat hair.